ACL Surgery and My Cross Country Season

 (California)

 I tore my ACL about a month ago playing lacrosse, and I'm scheduled for reconstructive surgery in about two weeks.
 The MRI showed some meniscus damage as well.
-I'm almost 16 and was hoping to run cross country this coming fall; surgery in May is a definite setback.
+I'm 16 and was hoping to run cross country in 4-5 months; surgery is a definite setback.

 Should I go through with cross country this fall?
 Should I run with the team but not compete?
-Season starts right when school does in September.
+Season starts right when school does.
 What is the likelihood of redamaging my ACL?

 Answer by Dominique: